nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TuitionConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - View all tutees**
+**Use case: UC01 - List all tutees**

 **MSS**

-1. User requests to view all tutees.
+1. User requests to list all tutees.
 2. System shows all tutees.

     Use case ends.